GeneralSergal/ORP/GOVERNANCE.md

    All changes must preserve or improve drift detection and σ² observability.

 5. **Fail‑Closed Behavior**
-   When uncertain, ORP must degrade safely, not creatively.
+   When uncertain, ORP Δ must degrade safely, not creatively.

 6. **No Hidden Dependencies**
    All cross‑component relationships must be explicit and documented.

+7. **License Domain Integrity**
+   Code, assets, and authorship metadata must remain within their designated license domains.

 ---